Anna Giacometti: Early life and education

-Giacometti was born 8 September 1961 in Samedan, Switzerland.
+Giacometti was born on 8 September 1961 in Samedan, Switzerland.
 Her parents were from Val Bregaglia (Bergell) but primarily lived in Zurich before moving back to Grisons.
 Giacometti was primarily raised in Castasegna.
 She is a distant relative of Alberto Giacometti and Augusto Giacometti.
-Alberto was a maternal first cousin of her grandmother and Augusto was a paternal cousin of her grandfather.
+Alberto was a maternal first cousin of her grandmother, and Augusto was a paternal cousin of her grandfather.
 She left her hometown in 1976, where she completed the Handelsschule at Lyceum Alpinum Zuoz.
 Subsequently, Giacometti spent one year in England, learning the language.

 Career

-In 1981, Giacometti entered the Federal Department of Foreign Affairs, were at the time young people were hired and trained to work in Swiss embassies and consulates abroad.
-She completed the trainee program in Bern, and then was deployed to the Swiss Embassy in Lisbon, Portugal becoming a foreign service officer.
+In 1981, Giacometti entered the Federal Department of Foreign Affairs, where, at the time, young people were hired and trained to work in Swiss embassies and consulates abroad.
+She completed the trainee program in Bern, and then was deployed to the Swiss Embassy in Lisbon, Portugal, becoming a foreign service officer.
 Later she worked for the Swiss Consulate General in Milan, Italy before returning to her home region Grisons, Switzerland.

-Giacometti operated a small farm on her homestead for a mere of seventeen years.
+Giacometti operated a small farm on her homestead for a mere seventeen years.
 Since 1 January 2010 she was the first president/mayor of the newly established town of Bregaglia, which merged from the former municipalities Bondo, Castasegna, Soglio, Stampa and Vicosoprano.

 Politics

 Between 2010 and 2020, Giacometti served as president/mayor of the municipal council of the newly established municipality of Bregaglia.
 In the 2019 Swiss federal election, she was elected into National Council (Switzerland) for The Liberals.
 She assumed office on 2 December 2019.
-Giacometti also serves in the capacity of speaker for the Finance commission.
+Giacometti also serves in the capacity of speaker for the Finance Commission.